osvetlik/pia2020/data2/README.md

 long chain of interfaces starting with `JpaRepository`.
 I recommend you to take a look at all those repositories and what methods they provide you with.

+There is a [sample JSF page](http://localhost:8080/public) showing how JSF handle forms, see `public.xhtml`.

+The corresponding JSF beans are in the `cz.zcu.fav.pia.jsf.admin.jsf` package.

 ## Tasks

 Today we are going to continue with the work started last week.
 Use the [same project](../data/)